dmillett/clash/README.md

 The predicate functions should be contextually relevant for the collection of data (e.g. don't use numeric predicates with a list of strings).

+Since it is hard for the JVM to keep the collections for large collections and predicate groups, only the count and underlying function are returned.
+Invidual result sets for any of the predicate groups may be obtained with (get-rs-from-matrix)

 ```clojure
 ; Create a list of partial predicate groups to evaluate over a collection